Faculty of Science

 (Physics & Astronomy)

-Novel phases of matter in which strong correlations and large fluctuations coexist, particularly those resulting from frustration, where interactions compete and simple ordered states cannot be formed.
-Examples include so-called "spin liquids", characterised by the presence of topological order and the emergence of fractionalised excitations.
+Novel phases of matter in which strong correlations and large fluctuations coexist, particularly those resulting from frustration, where interactions compete and no simple ordered states can be formed, including spin liquids, characterised by topological order and fractionalised excitations.

 Silke Weinfurtner